emmanuelbernard/emmanuelbernard.com/blog/2012-04-11-feedback-on-twitter-bootstrap.md

 UI components to quickly get started.
 And best of all it does not look bad :)

 It is not too difficult to get into it.
-While it will not really revolutionize people already familiar with [Blueprint CSS][blueprint] and CSS in general, it does however brings a set of standardized components that tend to bring good practice to your website:
+While it will not really revolutionize people already familiar with [Blueprint CSS][blueprint] and CSS in general, it does however bring a set of standardized components that tend to bring good practice to your website:

 - nice styling for common constructs like code, tables, inputs etc